-Shipping and handling costs incurred were \$43.6 million, \$41.2 million and \$61.9 million in fiscal 2016, fiscal 2015 and fiscal 2014, respectively, and are included in SG&A expenses.
-The Company includes inbound product-related transportation costs from service providers within cost of sales.
+Shipping and handling costs incurred were \$45.8 million, \$43.6 million and \$41.2 million in fiscal 2017, fiscal 2016 and fiscal 2015, respectively, and are included in SG&A expenses.
+The Company includes inbound product-related transportation costs from manufacturers within cost of sales.
 The balance of the Company's transportation-related costs related to its distribution network is included in SG&A expenses rather than in cost of sales.